zetaraku/NCU-Course-Finder-v3/README.md

 When you're ready to serve the website,

-use `npm run wp` to generate the actual production files into `dist/`.
+use `npm run build` to generate the actual production files into `dist/`.

 The bundler only generate two files: `index.html` and `bundle.js`.